The Temple complex is declared Heritage Building - Grade II by the HKSAR Government.

-Mr K Sital BBS JP, current President of the Hindu Association has been closely associated with the Temple activities for the last four decades.
-The Association's affairs are managed by a 15-member Managing Committee, which meets once in every two months to discuss and decide various matters of the Temple administration.
+Mr Lal Hardasani, current President of the Hindu Association has been closely associated with the Temple activities for the last four decades.
+The Association's affairs are managed by a 15-member Managing Committee, which meets regularly to discuss and decide various matters of the Temple administration.

 At the Temple, religious discourses are organised regularly, and the vising scholars address the gathering of devotees on various Hindu philosophical subjects, which are well received.

-Educational tours are organized by schools in Hong Kong to visit the temple to understand the various aspects of Hindu religion.
+Educational tours are organized by schools and universities to visit the temple to understand the various aspects of Hindu religion.

 On Mondays, after Bhajan session, special Aarti is performed in the evening and Parshad is distributed to devotees.
 In addition, regular Pujas are conducted on Poornima and Ekadasi days every month.

 The Temple priest conducts Hindu religious ceremonies, whenever such services are requested by the Hindu community members.
 At the Temple, various ceremonies like marriage, namkaran and others are performed in accordance with the Hindu customs.